gpongracz/ansible-template/README.md

 mv ansible-template-master ansible
 cd ansible
 echo "12345" > .vaultpassword
 ./build.sh
 ```

 ## Running

-Requires Docker to be installed
+Requires Docker to be installed.
+The image is hosted on DockerHub

 Install by executing the following command :